-Therefore, due to the US system of citizenship-based taxation, expats and LPRs involved in a foreign partnership are required to report the activity of that partnership to the IRS, and they are taxed on their share of the partnership’s income.
+Therefore, due to the US system of citizenship-based taxation, all US persons involved in a foreign partnership are required to report the activity of that partnership to the IRS and then pay taxes on their share of the partnership’s income.

 Other Important Definitions

-In addition to understanding what a partnership and foreign partnership is, you should also understand a handful of other important terms that the IRS uses on Form 8865.
+In addition to understanding what a foreign partnership is, you should also understand a handful of other important terms that the IRS uses on Form 8865.

 For US tax purposes, a US person is a citizen or resident of the United States, a domestic partnership, a domestic corporation, and any estate or trust that is not foreign.
 For more information on what constitutes a US person for tax reasons, check out our article on this topic as well as our article on the Substantial Presence Test.

 The IRS calls a US person other than a domestic partnership a “US Transferor.”